 - Loss of benefits, which includes retirement benefits

-- Sometimes punitive damages to punish wrongdoers if available and appropriate
+- Punitive damages may be sought to punish wrongdoers, if available and appropriate

 A statute of limitations is the given time period during which a legal action can be made.
 If the time period ends, it is a complete bar to any recovery if your case is not completely settled, or the lawsuit is not filed and served on the appropriate parties prior to this date.
 Generally speaking, Georgia has a statute of limitations of two years with wrongful death lawsuits.
 The statute begins to run on the date of death.

-Wrongful death cases can be extremely difficult to understand, complex and challenging.
-If you have experienced a tragic death of a loved one, you may want to consider contacting our Georgia Wrongful Death Lawyers at Childers, Schlueter & Smith, LLC to see how we can help.
-All inquires are kept strictly confidential and initial consultations are free.
+Wrongful death cases can be complex, challenging and extremely difficult to understand.
+If you have experienced a tragic death of a loved one, you may want to consider contacting the experienced Georgia wrongful death lawyers at Childers, Schlueter & Smith, LLC to see how we can help.
+All inquires are kept strictly confidential, and initial consultations are free.